 It was the then Director General of Saurer, Albert Dubois who drove the change.
 He commissioned his architect brother to design a stand-out structure to house 200 “Saurer families”.
 The building was to give bold architectural form to the company’s status as a socially caring employer and forward-looking global player.
 Georges-Pierre was the perfect fit for the job: he had worked at Le Corbusier’s studio between 1937-1940 and happily jumped at the opportunity to realise his own take on his master’s seminal housing complex.

 Dubois downsized and optimised the original Unité-concept to meet local needs and regulations as well as Saurer’s higher quality standards.
 His original plans for a twin-tower complex were shelved on budget grounds.
 Comprising 95 flats, the structure is split into two units: the south-facing elevation is reserved for single-storey flats, while stacked maisonettes run along the northern part.
-These are accessed via open walkways (or ‘streets in the sky’, in brutalist parlance).
+These are accessed via open walkways.
 All living rooms and some of the bedrooms face west and are arranged either on the lower or the upper level of each flat.
 The upper storeys afford sweeping views over Lake Constance and the bucolic Thurgau hinterland.
 The rooftop lacks the pool of the Marseille original, offering instead a very Swiss institution – a communal laundry room.
 It vaguely recalls the command bridge of an ocean liner, possibly a nod to Le Corbusier’s nautical obsession.
 It overlooks a row of nine, neatly lined up Stewi rotary clothes dryers.

 A propos: as Arbon boasts one of the country’s most beautiful lakeside lidos, there really is no need to have a splash in a rooftop mini-pool.